A nice prescription of sleep

 And found myself when I blinked

-In a dreamscape of its own kind.
+In a dreamscape so wide.

-But I saw a meadow without end;
+I saw a meadow without end;

-I stopped my crying to think
+My crying stopped to think

-Of where the tiller went.
+Of where the Tiller went.

-I saw in hues that'd never been;
+I saw in hues I'd never seen;

 The sky emoted rest.